Countries to Consider for Hiring Remote Developers (2026)

 3. Argentina

-Argentina produces some of the strongest software engineers in Latin America.
-The University of Buenos Aires and ITBA consistently rank among the top CS programs in the region, and the country has a disproportionate track record of producing globally recognized tech companies: MercadoLibre, Auth0, Globant, and Mural all have Argentine roots.
+Argentina punches hard.
+The University of Buenos Aires and ITBA consistently rank among the top CS programs in the region, and the country has a disproportionate track record of producing globally recognized tech companies.
+MercadoLibre, Auth0, Globant, Mural: all Argentine roots.
 Developers here tend to be technically rigorous, opinionated about code quality, and comfortable working in English.

 Learn more about hiring developers in Argentina ›